Landscape Design, A Project Guide For Ann Arbor Residents

 We know that planning your landscape project can be difficult, that’s why we’ve created Landscape Design, A Project Guide to help walk you through the steps you need to take for your new landscape project.
 Landscaping doesn’t need to be a mystifying process; combining art and function, landscaping is a process that should be approachable and not intimidating.

 Ann Arbor, Michigan is known for its beauty and wealth of resources.
 The environment is full of creative opportunities for enhancement.
 Your outdoor space can be what you envision with some planning and creativity.
-Landscape projects can be as easy as refreshing flower beds with new mulch and plants, or more complex, like creating efficient draining solutions and water features.
-Whether it’s a big project or small, you can transform your outdoor space into the oasis of your dreams.
+Landscape projects can be as easy as refreshing flower beds with new mulch and plants, or more complex, like creating efficient draining solutions or creating a stunning brick paver patio. ther it’s a big project or small, you can transform your outdoor space into the oasis of your dreams.

 Common Pitfalls In Your Landscape Project